dnbasta/ynab-split-budget/README.md

 ### 3. Split transactions
 Call the `split()` method of the instance.
 It will split flagged transactions in the budget into a subtransaction with the original category and a transfer to the split account.
 By default, the transfer transactions will show up as uncleared in the split account.
-The optional `clear_split` parameter allows to automatically clear the transactions in the split account.
-The function returns the count of split transactions.
+The optional `clear` parameter allows to automatically clear the transactions in the split account.
+The function returns the updated transactions after applying the split.
 ```py
 ynab_split_budget.split()
 ```